July 19, 2022

 This yoga-before-bed routine can help calm your brain to get you relaxed and prepared to sleep.

 If it feels like you’re unable to get a good night’s sleep, you’re not alone.
-According to a United Health Foundation survey, 40% of adults in Tennessee in 2019 reported sleeping less than 7 hours out of a 24-hour period.
+According to a United Health Foundation survey, in 2022 nearly 39% of adults in Tennessee reported sleeping less than 7 hours per night.

-But worry not, because we may have some help for you.
-A yoga routine for sleeping well and the breathing that accompanies it can help you to relax and get a restful night’s sleep.
+We offer some help.
+A yoga routine for sleeping well, and the breathing that accompanies it, can help you relax and get a restful night’s sleep.

 The thing to remember with yoga practice is the importance of breathing.
-Amanda Wentworth, a yoga instructor at the Osher Center for Integrative Medicine at Vanderbilt University Medical Center, only recommends practicing poses with specific breathing patterns.
-“Positioning the body in a physical ‘asana’ or pose alone (without the breath) doesn’t have near the effect on the nervous system that combining it with the breath does,” Wentworth explained.
+Amanda Wentworth, a yoga instructor at the Osher Center for Integrative Health at Vanderbilt University Medical Center, only recommends practicing poses with specific breathing patterns.
+“Positioning the body in a physical ‘asana’ or pose alone, without the breath, doesn’t have near the effect on the nervous system that combining it with the breath does,” Wentworth explained.

-Wentworth recommends the following five poses to help with sleep, which she recommends doing right before bed or in the middle of the night if you wake up.
+Wentworth recommends the following five poses to help with sleep, which she recommends doing just before bedtime, or in the middle of the night if you wake up.

-2. Jaṭhara Parivṛtti: A supine twisting posture that has the body move only during exhales, the passive & relaxing component of the breath.
+2. Stomach Revolved Pose: A supine (lying on your back) twisting posture that has the body move only during exhales, the passive and relaxing part of breathing.

-Reminder from Wentworth: These poses are to be practiced in a way that is comfortable and easy.
+Remember, these poses are meant to be done in a way that is comfortable and easy.
 Never force the body or the breath, but move within a range that feels good.
 All breath and movement should be steady and easy.

 New to yoga?
 Not a problem.

-“Just start by trying 5 minutes of simple movement and breathing a day, or even just a deep breath in the car while waiting at a traffic light,” Wentworth says.
-“Take little steps, and with repetition, over time positive shifts in daily life will occur.”
+“Just start by trying five minutes of simple movement and breathing a day, or even just a deep breath in the car while waiting at a traffic light,” Wentworth says.
+“Take little steps, and with repetition over time, positive shifts in daily life will occur.”

 The Osher Center for Integrative Medicine at Vanderbilt offers healthcare designed around your whole health: mind, body and spirit.
 Integrative medicine uses proven, research-based therapies such as yoga, acupuncture, mind-body counseling and massage that work with traditional medicine to help you achieve better health.
 Learn more about Osher’s offerings here.